goffinet/packer-kvm/README.md

 ## ToDo

-* unique model : for efficience, a unique template should be sufficient with a data source with these elements.
+* unique model : for efficience, a unique template should be sufficient with a data source with these elements (https://devops.stackexchange.com/q/4312).
 * random secret for provisonning (https://www.packer.io/docs/templates/engine#template-variables)
 * Remove swap post-processing
 * docker-compose for automation